manavendradesai/MapMyWorld-RSE/README.md

     │   ├── README.md
     │   ├── package.xml                # package info
     │   ├── teleop_twist_keyboard.py   # package info
-    ├── media                          # screenshots of the world and the robot └── Localization_screenshots       # screenshots showing progression in localizing the mobile robot
+    └── Media                          # screenshots of the world and the mobile robot in Gazebo, 3D map of the world and the 2D                                            occupancy grid map generated using SLAM